Vivekpalankar/UNIX-Concepts-and-Applications/Notes/Chapter 8 The Shell.markdown

         Parsing:                    Breakup command-line into words.
         Variable evaluation:        All $-prefixed strings are evaluated.
-        Command substitution:       Commands surrounded by backticks are executed.
+        Command substitution:       Commands surrounded by back-ticks are executed.
         Redirection:                Shell opens appropriate files.
         Wild-Card interpretation:   Expanded into sorted list of filenames matching the pattern.
         PATH evaluation:            Searching for the command executable file in a predetermined list of directories.